Independent Prescribing (Short Course) / Overview

 - Learn from clinicians from a range of backgrounds, including medicine, pharmacy and nursing.

 - Discover how to apply core prescribing skills including history taking, physical examination skills and clinical reasoning.

 - Have the flexibility to undertake learning at a time that suits you due to the low number of contact days.

-- Study at a university ranked 2 nd in the UK for nursing and 5th in the UK for pharmacy and pharmacology (QS World University Rankings 2019).
+- Study at a university ranked 3rd in the UK for Nursing and 5th in the UK for Pharmacy and Pharmacology (QS World University Rankings 2020).

 For entry in the academic year beginning September 2020, the tuition fees are as follows: